isomerpages/dis-dotc/news/life-at-dotc/_posts/2024-09-14-post-Team Bonding at DOTC: Embracing Diversity and Collaboration.md

 upholding core values such as communication, collaboration, and initiative while empowering teams to adopt their own approaches to achieve our shared objective of delivering impactful solutions.</p>
-<p>We understand that agile development thrives on adaptability rather than
+<p>DOTC understands that agile development thrives on adaptability rather
-rigid processes.
+than rigid processes.
 Recognising that humans are not machines, we promote self-management, open communication, and continuous improvement - key elements for achieving success in our dynamic field.</p>
 <p>As the challenges we face become more complex, valuing diverse perspectives
 and talents is crucial for navigating our path forward.
 This recent team bonding experience not only strengthened our internal relationships but